When I was studying marketing, I was astonished by these two statistics:

 “People like us do things like this.
 There is no more powerful tribal marketing connection than this.
 More than features, more than benefits, we are driven to become a member in good standing of the tribe.”

 There are endless ways to engage with your audience.
 The main goal is to give value.
+You can also use segmentation to deliver more targeted, personalized messaging.
 Don’t know what is of value to your customers?
 Ask.
 Just like you would do in real life.

 If you want people to talk about you, there are two ways to make it happen.
 First, they should know the story is worth telling their friends.